Hans Jakob Christoffel von Grimmelshausen: Works

 He also published satires, such as Der teutsche Michel (1673), and gallant novels, like Dietwald und Amelinde (1670).

 Death and legacy

-He died in Renchen in 1676, where a monument was erected to him in 1879.
+Grimmelshausen died in Renchen in 1676, where a monument was erected to him in 1879.

-Grimmelshausen's Landstörtzerin Courasche became an inspiration for Bertolt Brecht's play Mother Courage and Her Children.
+His Landstörtzerin Courasche became an inspiration for Bertolt Brecht's play Mother Courage and Her Children.

 Der abenteuerliche Simplicissimus lent its name to Simplicissimus, a satirical German weekly which ran from 1894 to 1944 and 1954 to 1967.